thomas-roos/aws-greengrass-lite/docs/spec/executable/teshttpserverd.md

 ### AWS_CONTAINER_AUTHORIZATION_TOKEN

 - Authorization token which is used to connected to the Token Exchange Service server hosted on `AWS_CONTAINER_CREDENTIALS_FULL_URI`.
-Greengrass lite will export this variable for example the AWS SDK to use.
+Greengrass Nucleus Lite will export this variable for example the AWS SDK to use.

 ### AWS_CONTAINER_CREDENTIALS_FULL_URI

 - The URI in which the Token Exchange Service is hosted on.
 When a component creates an AWS SDK client, the client recognizes this URI environment variable and uses the token in the `AWS_CONTAINER_AUTHORIZATION_TOKEN` to connect to the token exchange service and retrieve AWS credentials.
-Greengrass lite will export this variable for example the AWS SDK to use.
+Greengrass Nucleus Lite will export this variable for example the AWS SDK to use.

 ## Core Bus API